ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The [specload](https://www.libelektra.org/plugins/specload) pluign is a special storage plugin.
 Instead of using a storage file it calls an external application to request its specification.
 For the transfer it relies on the [quickdump](https://www.libelektra.org/plugins/quickdump) plugin. _(Klemens Böswirth)_
-- Currently changing the specification is not allowed.
-However, in future the plugin will allow overriding a specification as long as it is done safely.
+- Currently changing the specification is only allowed in a very limited way.
+However, in future the plugin should allow overriding a specification in all cases where this can be done safely.

 ## Libraries